MarcK0909/Project-CS-341/final/final.md

 ## Abstract

 The goal of our project, "In Flight," is to create a dynamic and visually engaging 3D scene showcasing bird animation and flocking behavior.
-We aimed to implement the boids algorithm to simulate the behavior of a flock of birds flying through a forest filled with pines swirling in between them and dodging them to create a movie-like scene.
+We aimed to implement the boids algorithm to simulate the behavior of a flock of birds flying through a forest filled with pines swirling in between them and dodging them to create a movie-like scene which is the video refernced below in our Ressources section.

 ## Overview